phjanderson/TeensyMixSynth/Code.md

 ### currentPatch

-A Patch consists of a name and a map of parameter ID / paramters value pairs.
+A Patch consists of a name and a map of parameter ID / parameters value pairs.
 The SynthController uses the currentPatch to keep track of the current state of all parameters.

 ### Params

-A Param represents a paramters of the synthesizer affecting either the sound or the behaviour.
+A Param represents a parameters of the synthesizer affecting either the sound or the behaviour.
 A Param describes:
 * parameter ID
 * (external) MIDI control change
 * controller control change